Healthy UNH Blogger: Katie Cardinal, All Entries

 Following the facial reflexology session an individual usually feels deeply relaxed with a healthier complexion and radiant face.
 In some cases an individual may experience headaches, chills, profuse sweating, or changes in bowel and urination due to the detoxification effects of facial reflexology.
 It is important to remember that all of the symptoms are only temporary and will return to normal.
 Individuals should get plenty of rest and consume plenty of water to support the body in its transition.

-Tagged In: Health, Healthy UNH, Katie Cardinal, Stress, UNH
+Tagged In: Health, Healthy UNH, Katie Cardinal, mental wellness, Stress, UNH

 By: Katie Cardinal